elixirschool/elixirschool/lessons/specifics/plug.md

 ```

 Save the file to `lib/example/hello_world_plug.ex`.

+The `init/1` function is used to initialize our Plug's options.
+It is called by supervision tree, which is explained in the next section.
+For now, it'll be an empty List that is ignored.

+The value returned from `init/1` will eventually be passed to `call/2` as its second argument.

+The `call/2` function is called for every new request that comes in from the web server, Cowboy.
+It receives a `%Plug.Conn{}` connection struct as its first argument and is expected to return a `%Plug.Conn{}` connection struct.

+## Configuring the Project's Application Module

 Since we're starting a Plug application from scratch, we need to define the application module.
 Update `lib/example.ex` to start and supervise Cowboy: